robert-mcdermott/rag_webquery/README.md

 ![rag-webquery.png](https://raw.githubusercontent.com/robert-mcdermott/rag_webquery/main/images/rag-webquery.png)

 ## Description
-**rag_webquery** is a command-line tool that allows you use a local Large Language Model (LLM) to answer questions from website contents.
-The utility extracts all textual information from the desired URL, chunks it up, converts it to embeddings stored in an in memory vector store that's used to find the most relevant information to use as context to answer the supplied question.
+**rag_webquery** is a command-line tool that allows you to use a local Large Language Model (LLM) to answer questions from website contents.
+The utility extracts all textual information from the desired URL, chunks it up, converts it to embeddings stored in an in-memory vector store, that's then used to find the most relevant information to use as context to answer the supplied question.

 ## Requirements

 - **Python**: The utility is written in python so you'll need Python 3.9 or greater installed.
-- **Ollama**: To host the local LLMs you'll also have to have [Ollama](https://ollama.ai/) running.
+- **Ollama**: To host the local LLMs you'll need to have [Ollama](https://ollama.ai/) running.
-- **LLM(s)**: The LLM(s) that you want to answer your question need to be downloaded "pulled" with Ollama.
+- **LLM(s)**: The LLM(s) that you want to answer your questions need to be downloaded (pulled) with Ollama.
-- **GPU/Memory**: A GPU is recommended by it will still run (very slowly) without one, and you should have 16GB of system RAM (more of less depending on the model you use)
+- **GPU**: A GPU is recommended but it will work with a CPU only system without one albeit slowly
+- **RAM**: Enough system RAM to run the selected model; the default model (Zephyr 7B) requires a minium of 8GB; 16GB system recommended.
+- **OS**: Ollama currently only runs on MacOS and Linux, Windows support coming soon.

 By default **rag-webquery** uses the [Zephyr](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta) model which is a fined tuned version of Mistral 7B.
 After Ollama is installed and running you need to download it with the following command: